koursaros-ai/koursaros-ai.github.io/_posts/2019-9-25-Live Fact-Checking Algorithms in the Era of Fake News.md

 ---
 layout: post
-title: Live Fact-Checking Algorithms in the Era of Fake News
+title: Live Fact-Checking in the Era of Fake News
 excerpt: Fake news, political deception, and rumor mills are not new phenomena, but in recent years the internet has fueled an explosion of deliberate disinformation.
 ---